openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 OpenShift Monitoring is currently composed of two main systems - Platform Monitoring (PM) and User Workload Monitoring (UWM), both of which are part of OpenShift core.

 Platform Monitoring holds metrics about core system components running in `openshift-*` and `kube-*` namespaces.
 Platform Monitoring is enabled in all OpenShift installations and cannot be disabled.
-Some of the components scraped by PM include core-dns, etcd, kube-apiserver, image-registry, operator-lifecycle-manager etc.
+Components scraped by PM include core-dns, etcd, kube-apiserver, image-registry, operator-lifecycle-manager, etc.
-Platform Monitoring is by design an immutable stack, [which means that admins cannot extend it with additional metrics without losing the support.](https://docs.openshift.com/container-platform/4.7/monitoring/configuring-the-monitoring-stack.html#support-considerations_configuring-the-monitoring-stack)
+Platform Monitoring is by design an immutable stack, [which means that admins cannot extend it with additional metrics without losing support.](https://docs.openshift.com/container-platform/4.7/monitoring/configuring-the-monitoring-stack.html#support-considerations_configuring-the-monitoring-stack)

 User Workload Monitoring is an optional stack managed by Cluster Monitoring Operator (CMO) and is disabled by default.
 Once enabled by cluster admins, it allows users to monitor namespaces that are not part of OpenShift core.
 If enabled, only one stack can be deployed.
 The recommended way to get “platform” data is through Thanos Querier.
-Alternatively, the UWM stack can scrape the `/federate` endpoint expsed by the Platform Monitoring Prometheus to injest a subset of the available platform metrics.
 Please refer to the User Workload Monitoring [enhancement proposal](https://github.com/openshift/enhancements/blob/master/enhancements/monitoring/user-workload-monitoring.md) for more details.

 Recently an essential model of managing software for customers emerged at Red Hat, referred to as “Managed Services” or “Managed Tenants”.
 From an architectural point there are three types of such services: